kateharborne/SimSpin/README.md

 Another implementation of this code (SimSpin v1.1.3) written in Julia is also available at [SimSpin.jl](https://github.com/kateharborne/SimSpin.jl) developed by [Gerry Gralton](https://github.com/gerrygralton).

-A further python implementation of SimSpin v2.0.0 is also in development at [PySimSpin](https://github.com/kateharborne/PySimSpin).

 ## Package installation

 To install directly into R: